karankhara90/TicketService/ticket-service/README.md

 	1. either to book only the available seats
 	2. go back to options, and choose level number and seats again.
 * A seat hold Id will be provided to customer after seats holding and this hold id will be  asked before reserving seats.
-* Seats are named in following manner:
-   A : seat available
-   h : seat on hold
-   x : seat is reserved

 ## To import and run project on local machine